Post–Cold War era: Background

 Faced with the threat of growing German Nazism, Italian fascism, Japanese militarism, and a world war, the Western Allies and the Soviet Union formed an alliance of necessity during World War II.
 After the Axis powers were defeated, the two most powerful states in the world became the Soviet Union and the United States.
 Both federations were called the world's superpowers.
-The underlying geopolitical and ideological differences between the recent allies led to mutual suspicions and shortly afterward, they led to confrontation between the two, known as the Cold War, which lasted from about 1947 to 1991.
-It began with the second Red Scare and it ended with the fall of the Soviet Union, but some historians date the end of the Cold War to the Revolutions of 1989 or they date it to the signing of the world's first nuclear disarmament treaty, which occurred in 1987.
+The underlying geopolitical and ideological differences between the recent allies led to the confrontation known as the Cold War, which lasted from about 1947 to 1991.
+It began with the second Red Scare and it ended with the fall of the Soviet Union.
+At the dawn of the new era, the historian John Lewis Gaddis wrote:

-Ronald Reagan's campaign for the U.S. presidency in 1980 was focused on the rebuilding of the country.
-Over the next couple of years, the economy was recovering, new foreign policies were implemented, and the market was booming with independence.
-By contrast, the Soviet Union's economy was declining, its military power was declining, and the Soviet leaders overestimated the amount of influence which they had in the world.
-The United States' newfound superpower status allowed American authorities to better engage in negotiations with the Soviet, including terms that would favor the U.S..
-According to Soviet Chairman Leonid Brezhnev, reducing the tension between the U.S. and USSR was necessary to focus on fixing economic issues in the USSR.
-He theorized that rebuilding the USSR would ensure greater economic competition with the U.S..

-At the dawn of the post–Cold War era, the Cold War historian John Lewis Gaddis wrote that the characteristics of the new era are not yet certain but he was certain that the characteristics of it would be very different from the characteristics of the Cold War era, which meant that a turning point of world-historical significance took place:

 The new world of the post–Cold War era is likely to have few, if any, of these [Cold War] characteristics: that is an indication of how much things have already changed since the Cold War ended.
 We are at one of those rare points of 'punctuation' in history at which old patterns of stability have broken up and new ones have not yet emerged to take their place.
 Historians will certainly regard the years 1989–1991 as a turning point comparable in importance to the years 1789–1794, or 1917–1918, or 1945–1947; precisely what has 'turned,' however, is much less certain.
 We know that a series of geopolitical earthquakes have taken place, but it is not yet clear how these upheavals have rearranged the landscape that lies before us.